dhamma-initiative/sutta-player/README.md

 - Nothing missing (ie. critical features)
 - Nothing in excess (ie. commentary)

-All sutta texts are translated by Ajaan Geoff (Ṭhānissaro Bhikkhu) and are sourced from https://dhammatalks.org/suttas.
+All sutta texts are translated by Ajaan Geoff (Ṭhānissaro Bhikkhu) and are sourced from https://dhammatalks.org/suttas under the https://creativecommons.org/licenses/by-nc/4.0/ license.
+The changes made to the original content were the removal of introduction, notes, footnotes & see also sections among other minor corrections.

 An AI text-to-speech model was trained using machine learning for synthesising both English and Pali (Sri-Lankan pronunciations).
 The model was then used to synthesise all suttas into mp3 audio.
 The 2021 VITS TTS model architecture was used to train a model with a custom corpus.
 There are several known inference issues with the trained model and the resultant mp3 files.
 These mp3 files are the best results that we could achieve using an open-source technology stack that was available to me as of mid 2023.

 ### Why did you only use suttas from dhammatalks.org?